 The student winners, runners-up and teacher chaperones from each state and territory enjoy a two-day trip to Canberra where they visit several of the capital’s museums and institutions, attend the presentation ceremony, and enjoy a special dinner.

-Accompanied by two teacher chaperones and a historian from the Australian War Memorial, the eight state and territory student winners will then travel to overseas battlefields in April (incorporating Anzac Day commemorations).
-This is no doubt an opportunity of a lifetime!
+Accompanied by two teacher chaperones and a historian from the Australian War Memorial, the eight state and territory student winners will then travel to overseas historic sites in April (incorporating Anzac Day commemorations).

 Please read more about the 2019 overseas trip on the Australian War Memorial website AWM articles/blog